 Fact-check: More guns are being sold, but they’re owned by a shrinking portion of the population.

-• About 50% of Americans said they had a gun in their homes in 1973.
-Today, about 45% say they do.
-Overall, 35% of Americans personally own a gun.
+• About half of Americans said they had a gun in their homes in 1973.
+Today, about 37 percent say they do.
+Overall, about a third of Americans own a gun.

-• Around 80% of gun owners are men.
+• Around 75 percent of gun owners are men.
 On average they own 7.9 guns each.

 Myth #10: We don’t need more gun laws—we just need to enforce the ones we have.

-• Around 40% of all legal gun sales involve private sellers and don't require background checks.
-40% of prison inmates who used guns in their crimes got them this way.
+• As much as 40 percent of all gun sales involve private sellers and don’t require background checks.
+In a survey, 40 percent of prison inmates who used guns in their crimes said they’d gotten them this way.
 More than 80 percent of gun owners support closing this loophole.

-• An investigation found 62% of online gun sellers were willing to sell to buyers who said they couldn't pass a background check.
+• An investigation found that 62 percent of online gun sellers were willing to sell to buyers who said they couldn’t pass a background check.

 • When researchers posed as illegal “straw” buyers, 20 percent of licensed California gun dealers agreed to sell handguns to them.

-• The Bureau of Alcohol, Tobacco, Firearms, and Explosives did not have a permanent director for 7 years, due to an NRA-backed requirement that the Senate approve nominees.
+• The Bureau of Alcohol, Tobacco, Firearms, and Explosives did not have a permanent director for seven years, due to an NRA-backed requirement that the Senate approve nominees.

 Icons in gun ownership chart: Handgun designed by Simon Child, rifle designed by Nadav Barkan, shotgun designed by Ammar Ceker, all from the Noun Project.
 Front page image by konstantynov/Shutterstock